jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Grp button

 Defines a group of audio channels.
-Moving the fader of one member of the group moves the faders of all the others Up to 8 groups can be defined.
+Moving the fader of one member of the group moves the faders of all the others.
+Up to 8 groups can be defined.

 ### Mute button